At what age should my child first see a pediatric dentist? Why?

 Do you do sedation in your office?
 Is it safe?

 Yes.
 Frederick Pediatric Dentistry takes the safe sedation of children for dental care very seriously.
 Our office is one of only a select group of pediatric practices in the State of Maryland to have applied for, been inspected, and received a Class 1 Sedation Permit.
 This permit is an assurance to families that our office is specially equipped for the safe sedation of children.
 If it is recommended for your child’s comfort, our Doctors may offer a mild-to moderate oral sedation appointment for your child.
 They perform sedations in the manner recommended and approved by the American Academy of Pediatric Dentistry.
 The type of sedation that we provide in our office does not put your child “to sleep.”
 If your child would benefit from having their dental treatment completed in one visit while they sleep, our Doctors have privileges at various surgical centers and hospitals in our area.
-See below for more information about hospital care.

 Can my child be put to sleep for treatment?